Emma-223/LQ1_pocket-coffea/README.md

                 -B ${XDG_RUNTIME_DIR}  --env KRB5CCNAME="FILE:${XDG_RUNTIME_DIR}/krb5cc" \
     /cvmfs/unpacked.cern.ch/gitlab-registry.cern.ch/cms-analysis/general/pocketcoffea:lxplus-el9-stable
 ```
-All commands listed here are to be run from inside this singularity container.
+All commands listed here are to be run from inside this singularity container unless otherwise noted.
 (The environment setup is also in the `pocket-coffea` documentation, see: https://pocketcoffea.readthedocs.io/en/stable/installation.html )

 A discussion of how the code works and some sample results are given in the slides here: https://indico.cern.ch/event/1539421/contributions/6477874/attachments/3052591/5400931/pocket-coffea_Emma_22Apr25.pdf